You are here

 CONFIRMED SPEAKERS INCLUDE:

-Air Vice Marshall Simon ‘Rocky’ Rochelle, Chief of Staff Capability, Royal Air Force
+Air Vice Marshal Simon ‘Rocky’ Rochelle, Chief of Staff Capability, Royal Air Force

 Dr Igor Sutyagin, Senior Research Fellow for Russian Studies, RUSI